Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: The Model: Joint Entry-Assignment Control

-In this section, we formally define our model of dynamic entry control in closed queueing networks.
-We will use this model as an illustrative example of our methodology.
+In this section, we formally define our model of joint entry-assignment control in closed queueing networks.
 We consider a finite-state Markov chain model with slotted time $t= 0, 1, 2, \dots$, where a fixed number (denoted by $K$) of identical \textit{supply units} circulate among a set of \textit{nodes} $V$ (locations), with $m \triangleq |V|> 1$.
-In our model, $t$ will capture the number of demand units (customers) who have arrived so far (minus 1).
+In our model, $t$ will capture the number of demand units (customers) who have arrived so far.

 \textbf{Queues (system state).} At each node $j \in V$, there is an infinite-buffer queue of supply units.
 (Section~\ref{subsec:extend-barrier} shows how to seamlessly incorporate finite-buffer queues.)
 The \emph{system state} is the vector of queue lengths at time $t$, which we denote by $\bq[t]=[q_1[t],\cdots,q_m[t]]^{\T}$.
 Denote the state space of queue lengths by $\Omega_{K} \triangleq \{\bq:\bq\in\mathbb{Z}^{m}_+,\mathbf{1}^{\T}\bq=K\}$, and the normalized state space by $\Omega\triangleq\{\bq:\bq\in\mathbb{R}^{m}_+,\mathbf{1}^{\T}\bq=1\}$.